tirrenotechnologies/tirreno/README.md

 The open-source security analytics.

-tirreno helps you to understand, monitor, and protect your platforms from cyber fraud, account threats, and abuse.
-Proactively defend against internal and external threats, ensure sovereignty through on-premises deployment, and secure your digital platforms:
+tirreno helps organizations to understand, monitor, and protect their digital platforms from cyber threats, account threats, and abuse.
+Proactively defend against internal and external threats, ensure sovereignty through on-premises deployment, and secure your digital platforms.

-* **Proactive monitoring and granular visibility**: Understand your application with detailed event tracking and smart monitoring.
+* **Granular visibility**: Understand your application with detailed event tracking and smart monitoring.
 Capture all events: logins/logouts, data modification, page visits, API calls, along with user context and application errors to get complete operational awareness.
 * **Continuous monitoring**: Monitor user behaviour in near real time by choosing from a list of relevant event types.
-Proactively find cyberfraud, account threats, and abuse in your digital platform, and respond to threats quickly based on in-app intelligence.
+Proactively find cyber threats, account threats, and abuse in your digital platform, and respond to threats quickly based on in-app intelligence.
 * **Single user view**: Get comprehensive visibility into individual user activity.
-Analyze behavior patterns, risk scores, connected identities, and activity timelines for specific users.
+Analyze behaviour patterns, risk scores, connected identities, and activity timelines for specific users.
 Investigate suspicious activity and review detailed session data to make informed security decisions.
 * **User risk assessment**: Set up security rules to automatically identify malicious activity, and assess risk tailored to your specific requirements.
 * **Case management and auto-decision**: Accounts with risky events are sent to manual review or automatic suspension.
 Security team can investigate flagged cases and make informed decisions based on comprehensive security analytics.
 * **Field audit trail**: Automatically track modifications to important fields, including what changed and when.
 Centralized field audit trail lets you easily review data changes, streamlining audit and compliance.
 * **Enhanced threat intelligence**: tirreno can be enhanced with first-party threat intelligence via API enrichment.
-Eliminate blind spots and get the threat intelligence you need to build a multi-layered defense against fraud.
+Eliminate blind spots and get the threat intelligence you need to build a multi-layered defense for your application.
 (Optional)

 tirreno is a "low-tech" PHP and PostgreSQL software application that can be downloaded and installed on your own web server.
 After a straightforward five-minute installation process, you can immediately access real-time threat analytics.